palpatinezw/sikretek-calendar/readme.md

 `X` represents the submonth.
 It is either `T` for the Teimikenol, `M` for the Makunikenol, `S` for the Sihèrokenol (full moon), or `H` for the Heisèrikenol (new moon).

-`YYYyyN` represents the year, given as 2 numbers followed by `KoiR` for Koilo Ritriuy, or `KeiR` for Keili Ritriuy
+`YYYyyR` represents the year, given as 2 numbers followed by `KoiR` for Koilo Ritriuy, or `KeiR` for Keili Ritriuy